Fees and financing

 Payment (full-time MiF): If you are offered a place on the full-time format of the Masters in Finance you will be asked to pay a commitment fee of £1,800 about four weeks after the offer, and a second instalment of £11,675 about eight weeks after the offer.
 The balance will be due in late July.

-Payment (part-time format): If you are offered a place on the part-time format, you will be asked to pay a commitment fee of £1,250 about four weeks after the offer.
-The balance will be due in early September.
-Alternatively, you can opt to pay the balance in two annual instalments, due at the start of the first and second years of study.
+Payment (part-time MiF): If you are offered a place on the part-time format, you will be asked to pay a commitment fee of £1,800 about four weeks after the offer.
+50% of the total fees (less the commitment fee) will be due in late July 2015 with the remaining 50% due in late July 2016.

 What do fees cover?